TestingResearchIllinois/NonDex/README.md

 Prerequisites:
 ==============
-    - Java 8 ~ 17 (Oracle JDK, OpenJDK).
+    - Java 8 ~ 21 (Oracle JDK, OpenJDK).
-    - Maven 3.6+ and Surefire present in the POM.(for the NonDex Maven plugin).
+    - Maven 3.6+ and Surefire present in the POM (for the NonDex Maven plugin).
     - Gradle 5.0+ (for the NonDex Gradle plugin).